 Your Jade Car Loans consultant will advise you of the break fees applicable to your particular loan type when arranging your motor vehicle finance.
 If you consider paying out a loan before the end of the loan term through additional payments or resale, contact your lender for an exact payout figure.

-Feel free to use our car loan calculator to receive an estimate on potential repayments.
+Feel free to use our business car financing calculator to receive an estimate on potential repayments.

 Contact 1300 000 003 for cheap interest rate personal and business motor vehicle finance.